Caring for your Formula Fed Baby

 - Give your baby a soothing, warm bath.

-How can I keep my baby safe when he sleeps?
+How can I keep my baby safe when he or she sleeps?

 - Do not let your baby get too hot.
 Keep the room at a temperature that is comfortable for an adult.

 - Use a crib or bassinet that has firm sides.
 Do not let your baby sleep on a waterbed.
-Do not let him sleep in the middle of your bed, couch, or other soft surface.
-If his face gets caught in these soft surfaces, he can suffocate.
+Do not let him or her sleep in the middle of your bed, couch, or other soft surface.
+If his or her face gets caught in these soft surfaces, he or she can suffocate.

 - Use a firm, flat mattress.
 Cover the mattress with a fitted sheet that is made especially for the type of mattress you are using.

-- Remove all objects, such as toys, pillows, or blankets, from your baby's bed while he sleeps.
+- Remove all objects, such as toys, pillows, or blankets, from your baby's bed while he or she sleeps.

 How can I keep my baby safe in the car?